ajeetdsouza/blog/content/posts/beating-c-with-70-lines-of-go.md

 While in no way does this article imply that Go > C, I hope it demonstrates that Go can be a viable alternative to C as a systems programming language.

 If you have suggestions, questions, or complaints, feel free to [drop me a mail](mailto:98ajeet@gmail.com)!

+[^1]: **How is this possible?** Being a garbage-collected language with a runtime, one would not expect Go to beat C in a fair test.
+Upon closer inspection of the source code, we see the main reason this is happening - `wc` is calling `iswspace()` in a loop, which is built to support wide characters as well as different locales.
+Our implementation uses a much more naïve comparison, and changing the C code to reflect this gives us a major performance boost there too!